Northwest High School (Maryland)

 Northwest High School (NWHS) is a public high school in Germantown, Maryland.
 It is part of the Montgomery County Public Schools public school system.
 As of 2022, it enrolled 2,484 students.
 It is one of two high schools in Germantown, the other being Seneca Valley High School, with which Northwest shares an athletic rivalry.
 The school also serves small sections of the cities of Gaithersburg and Darnestown.

 The school was established in 1998, and completed an expansion project during the summer of 2006.

 Northwest's school mascot is the jaguar and its colors are black, silver and white.

 Academics

-Northwest High School offers a number of honors and Advanced Placement courses, along with courses in American Sign Language (ASL), French and Spanish.
+Northwest High School offers a number of and Advanced Placement courses, along with courses in American Sign Language (ASL), French and Spanish.
 The school has an average SAT score of 1129, above the national mean of 1050 yet below the county's average score of 1227.

 Northwest hosts the Ulysses Signature Program, a four-year research-based program in which students develop projects focused on one of four themes: arts and humanities; public policy and public service; and/or math, science and technology.
 Students are recommended for the rigorous research program as freshmen and remain in the program throughout their senior year.

 As of 2024, Northwest is the 20th-ranked highschool in Maryland and the 1059th-ranked school nationwide according to U.S News and World Report.